 As the name suggests, Offscreen is a magazine that explores what happens off the screen — outside our digital world.
 We encourage you to put your iPad down, grab a cup of coffee and enjoy a high quality read the old-fashioned way.
-A physical product that can be touched, collected, and read anywhere, we think, is a logical way to present this type of content.
-Reading it offline, in a distraction-free environment, allows us to step away from the digital context and muse on our industry from a more perennial angle.
+A physical product that can be touched, collected, and read anywhere is a logical way to present this type of content.
+Reading it offline, in a distraction-free environment, allows us to step away from the digital context and muse on the fast-paced world of bits and pixels from a more perennial angle.

 Originally a web designer by trade, Kai Brach launched the first issue of Offscreen in early 2012.
-Feeling disconnected by the fast pace and the ephemeral nature of the digital world, after ten years of freelance work Kai wanted to create something more tangible.
+Feeling disconnected by the fast pace and the ephemeral nature of digital, after ten years of freelance work Kai wanted to create something more tangible.
 With Offscreen Magazine, he combines both his love for technology and the web, and the unique experience of printed magazines.

 In the span of three months, Kai “converted” from a UI designer to an editorial art director, not only publishing and editing Offscreen but also designing the magazine from the ground up.
 As such, Offscreen is still a one-man operation, and a proudly authentic indie magazine supported by amazing contributors and curious readers.
 Kai hopes to reinvigorate printed magazines as a choice of media that provides a welcome break from our always-on society.

 Born as an experiment by an industry 'newbie', from the beginning Kai has frequently shared his entire process of putting together a new indie magazine, tenaciously putting transparency first.
 His behind-the-scene blog posts include details about his design decisions, self-distribution, working with contributors, replacing advertising with sponsors and much more.
 He also recently opened his books to the public.